tuist/arctic-workshop/README.md

 ## 1. What is Tuist?

-Tuist is a command-line tool that leverages Xcode Project generation to help teams overcome the challenges of scaling up development.
+Tuist is a developer productivity platform to help teams overcome the challenges of scaling up development.
 Examples of challenges are:

 - Git conflicts in Xcode projects.
 - Inconsistencies across targets and projects.